I am thankful that my contributions have been made possible in part by:

 Please consider sponsoring a Unicode character

 to support the encoding of additional scripts.
-Contributions are a tax-deductible donation in

 -